aumayma/secured-pipeline/README.md

 So you want to contribute?
 Yay!
 Great!
 Fun!
 I love seeing new PRs for todometer.
 That being said, not every pull request will be merged.
 The general guidelines I'll follow are:

-- Does it make developing todometer easier?
-- Does it help other platforms (Windows, Mac, Linux) work better?
-- Does it fix a bug?
-- Does it break anything?
-- Does it stick to the original goal of todometer (a _simple_, meter-based to-do list)
-- Does it reduce the build size?
-- Is it necessary?